oluwatobiloba136/oluwatobiloba136.github.io/_posts/2025-01-01-The_Trinity.md

 `...And God said, Let us make man in our image, after our likeness - Gen 1:26 `

-An interesting question to ask in the above text is:
+One interesting question to ask in the above text is:
-- What was God doing before the creation?

 - Who is God talking to?
-- Who created God himself?

-The answer to the above questions is God is trinity - God the Father, God the Son, God the Holy Spirit.
+The answer to the above questions is God is Trinity - God the Father, God the Son, God the Holy Spirit.
 God is enjoying the relationship among the Trinity.

 `The grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all - 2 Cor 13:14 `